IshanGProjects/The-Old-Fashioned-Way/README.md

 # Getting Started:
 Follow These Steps to Deploy Our Project On Your Local Host:

 - Clone the Repository
-- Create the .env file following the sample env file from the repository
+- Create the .env file inside the mainProject folder following the sample env file guide from the repository
 - Make sure you have docker installed on your computer and ensure that it is running, after that run the command:
 ```
 docker compose up
 ```

 # 1. Team Number
   Team Number 7